sonata-nfv/tng-rep/README.md

 #### Feedback-Channel

-Please use the GitHub issues and the 5GTANGO development mailing list sonata-dev@lists.atosresearch.eu for feedback.
+* Please use the GitHub issues to report bugs.
+* You may use the mailing list [sonata-dev@lists.atosresearch.eu](mailto:sonata-dev@lists.atosresearch.eu)